 The first three questions are scored on a Likert scale from 0 (far below expectations) to 5 (exceeds expectations).

-The first question aims at identifying any gaps between the level of IDN registrations and the registry operators’ expectations.
+The first question (How does uptake of IDNs relate to your expectations?) aims at identifying any gaps between the level of IDN registrations and the registry operators’ expectations.
 A low uptake may be completely in line with expectations, for example, when there is a low population of people using the relevant character set in the target market.

-The second and third questions are aimed at the two primary methods of sales: in marketing jargon, one is supplier “push” and the other is end user “pull”.
-If registrars (the channel to market) are not able to support IDNs, then a marketing push (eg through advertising, price promotions or other push strategies) will not be effective.
+The second and third questions (How well are IDNs supported by your registrars? and How would you rate end user awareness?) are aimed at the two primary methods of sales: in marketing jargon, one is supplier “push” and the other is end user “pull”.
+If registrars — the channel to market — are not able to support IDNs, then a marketing push, eg through advertising, price promotions or other push strategies, will not be effective.
 Likewise, if customers are not aware of IDNs, then there will be little or no consumer pull (eg proactive requests by customers).

-The fourth question is aimed at identifying the perceived barriers to greater uptake of IDNs.
+The fourth question (What single change would improve uptake of IDNs?) is aimed at identifying the perceived barriers to greater uptake of IDNs.

 The registries represented a geographically diverse sample including Europe and North America, Latin America, Arab States, and Asia and the Pacific.
 Not every registry answers every question, and the identity of the individual registries within the data set varies year on year.